akeneo/pim-docs/cloud_edition/flexibility_mode/docs/crontasks.rst

 .. warning::

-    It is the responsibility of the integrator the tune the cronjob according to the project needs and version during upgrade
+    It is the responsibility of the integrator to tune the cronjob according to the project needs

 Usage
 -----